mfkiwl/egnss/README.md

 ## Using

 Now that you have a device running egnss, you'll need to log into it over ssh.
 Plug your board into the network and switch it on; you should have a DHCP server running.

-Determine the boards IP address, and ssh to it.
-You can now run gnss-sdr; see http://gnss-sdr.org/ for more details.
+Now head on over to https://github.com/anthony-arnold/genesis to start receiving signals.

 ## Contact